stephengold/Acorus/README.md

 In Acorus, an application can attach multiple input modes, but it can only enable them one at a time.

-This example illustrates an `AbstractDemo` with 2 input modes:
+This example illustrates an `AcorusDemo` with 2 input modes:
 The default mode (initially active) enables `FlyByCamera` for camera movement.
 The other mode (named "edit") allows you to type a line of text.